nikfrank/canijs/README.md

 -----

-- destringify all objects noted on load

 finish saving docs, clean up and use in housepartie

-merge the save/load actions into modules. split modules into various files -> use requirejs to load modules, document
+split modules into various files -> use requirejs to load modules, document

-register config actions... test configing... test configing from split files
+test configing from split files

+- handle errors in promises reasonably (deferred.reject)

+more query options (alltables, other operators)

+-> scan when no index is present

 rewrite on s3, dy+s3 versioning